erikgna/lunrjs/presentation.md

 PROS

-- No backend needed - we can eliminate the API, infra and maitenance.
+- we can eliminate backend, infra and maitenance.
-- Extremely fast (client-side) - Search happens instantly because there’s no network latency
+- Search happens instantly because there’s no network latency
-- Easy to integrate - It’s just a small JS lib, we can get it working in minutes
+- We can get it working in minutes

 CONS
-- Loads data into browser memory - Since all searchable data lives in memory, the size directly impacts performance
+- Loads data into browser memory, the documents size will impact performance
-- Not ideal for large datasets (10k+ docs) - At scale, memory and performance become bottlenecks.
+- At scale (10k +), memory and performance become bottlenecks.
-- Indexing cost on client - Building the index takes time and CPU in the user’s browser
+- Building the index takes time and CPU in the user’s browser

 ## Slide 6